George Washington High School (Charleston, West Virginia)

 George Washington High School is a public high school in Charleston, West Virginia, United States.

 The school was nicknamed "The Hill", as it is located in the South Hills neighborhood, and has been referred to as "GW" dating back at least to the 1970s and “GeeDub” more recently.

 District

 The school serves the South Hills neighborhood of the city and several incorporated areas nearby.
 It is one of eight public high schools in Kanawha County.

 History

 The school, which opened in 1965, based on a plan developed by local educators, members of the West Virginia Department of Education, and faculty from Ohio State University.
 The school's ideals of "self-direction", flexible scheduling and independent study, were intended to provide students with opportunities to direct themselves and to prepare them for college academic life.
-The high school's first graduating class (who attended high school entirely at George Washington High) included fifteen National Merit Scholar finalists.
+The high school's first graduating class (who attended high school entirely at school) included fifteen National Merit Scholar finalists.